Jump to Main Content

 Andy Herman

-As a student, he co-founded the ISACA student group and served as the Vice President of the Associate of Information Management Students (AIMS).
+As a student, he co-founded the ISACA student group and served as the Vice President of the Association of Information Management Students (AIMS).
 Herman also served as the graduating class gonfalonier to represent the Graduate School during the commencement procession.

 Nick Hernandez